aleemon/nemwebR/README.md

 ## Development

 nemwebR is under active development and features may be added or removed.
-There are number of obvious areas for improvment, but the core functions are sufficient for most applications.
+There are number of obvious areas for improvement, but the core functions are sufficient for most applications.

-Future improvements: - Speed improvements — the functions are currently built on the base `read.csv()` function, `dplyr::read_csv()` isn’t usable because of the AEMO header structure.
-A read function from the Data Table package will likely help improve speed - Formatting challenge —- Current reports are released based on AEMO trading days (4:30 - 4:00 AM) whereas archive datasets are stored based on settlement (i.e. starting and ending at midnight)
+Future improvements: \* Speed improvements – the functions are currently built on the base `read.csv()` function, `dplyr::read_csv()` isn’t usable because of the AEMO header structure.
+A read function from the Data Table package will likely help improve speed \* Formatting challenge — Current reports are released based on AEMO trading days (4:30 - 4:00 AM) whereas archive datasets are stored based on settlement (i.e. starting and ending at midnight)